-Last night I stumbled into a conversation with a co-worker on the real-world effects of inflation and how it effects savings.
+Last night I stumbled into a conversation with a co-worker (who works for DMP UK) on the real-world effects of inflation and how it effects savings.
 We discussed what savings we’ve done over the last several years and I veered into a tangent about why I prefer to immediately invest my savings in precious metals (gold and silver) rather than hang onto individual bills (mattress account), keep the money in the bank, or invest in the stock market.
 As often happens when discussing economics I felt like I held my own fairly well, but I still felt seriously lacking in the specific knowledge department.
 So, today I devoted a few hours to fact checking my assumptions.

 I decided to compare the results of various savings methods on a $100 gift made to me as a newborn in 1969.

 - According to the Federal Reseve Bank had I simply held on to that $100 bill it would now only be worth roughly $17.70.
 In other words if a new bicycle cost $17.70 in 1969 that same bicycle would now cost $100.00.
 Hmm, that doesn’t sound like a very wise choice.

 - If my $100 was put in a standard passbook savings account, earning 2% interest for the last 39 years, compounded annually, then I’d now have a whopping $216.47.
 Makes me glad I cashed out my childhood savings account when I did.

 - If, instead of being given cash, I was given a $100 U.S. Savings bond (which would have only cost the gifter $75) then today I could redeem that bond for $540.04 according to Treasury Direct.
 Hmmm… So much for the standard baby gift of years past.